Animation Semester 1

 • Explore how the eye and brain process moving images

-• Compare the differences between past animation techniques and current animation technologies
+• Compare the differences between past animation techniques and current animation technologies.

-Unit 2: Hand Drawn Animation
+Unit 2: Hand-Drawn Animation

 What will you learn in this unit?

-• Use key terms of hand-drawn animation
+• Understand the history of hand-drawn animation

-Unit 3: Computer Animation and CGI
+Unit 3: Camera Animation and Camera Angles

 What will you learn in this unit?